romyjw/sns/README.md

 (This is the environment for visualisation, on CPU.)
 For training, we recommend that you use CUDA.
 If you have issues installing pyrender: https://pyrender.readthedocs.io/en/latest/install/ or https://github.com/smartgeometry-ucl/COMP0119_24-25/tree/main/lab_demos/Tutorial%201%20-%20%20coding_framework#install-pyrender.

+The visualisation scripts have been tested locally on Mac.
+The training scripts have been tested on an Ubuntu machine, running on GPU with CUDA.

 ## Visualising Differential Quantities on an SNS